cosmos/cosmos-sdk-docs/docs/user/tutorials/vote-extensions/oracle.md

 And we create the struct for our “special tx”, that will contain the prices and the votes so validators can later re-check in ProcessPRoposal that they get the same result than the block’s proposer.
 With this we could also check if all the votes have been used by comparing the votes received in ProcessProposal.

-TODO: Ask CometBFT team if this is valid.
-Check if the ExtendedVotes from PrepareProposal are from the same validators from ProcessProposal

 ```go
 type StakeWeightedPrices struct {